 An example is the young employee doesn’t mind a kiss on the cheek, a greeting by way of a hug, explicit details of what they got up to on the weekend, by fellow employees of the same age.
+(Is it sexual harassment if he is an older man?
+What Do I Do?
+We will try and explain where the laws are at, plus the changing culture of the workplace considerations).
 A eminently older person see this and doesn’t see a problem joining in with like behaviour, others are doing it, why not?
 The young person is aghast, this is someone my uncles age, or fathers age, i didn’t ask for this.
 What happens next?

 In order for sexual harassment to be found, there are three elements that must be satisfied under state and federal legislation: